 Overseeing the proceedings, a good-looking man wearing a pseudo tuxedo was the master of ceremonies.
 He would sing, then bring various friends and family up to toast the couple using a microphone and PA system loaded on the back of an old Russian flatbed truck.

-Occasionally, someone would play an instrument or couples would get up and dance something resembling the box step.
+Occasionally, someone would play an instrument, or couples would dance something resembling the box step.
 All the while, and this went on for a couple of hours, the newlyweds sat at the makeshift dais, patiently presiding over the merriment.
 And that included wrestling.

 Agii Makhsum, our wonderful fixer and translator, a man with a grin so big that his eyes disappeared, said that no Kazakh would consider having a wedding—or large party for that matter—without wrestling.
 It’s the most important attribute of the culture’s historic “Three Manly Skills,” which also includes horsemanship and archery.
 It’s said that Genghis Khan made his warriors wrestle to keep in shape.